pdsink/pdsink/docs/README.md

 By default, logging is disabled.
 To use it:

 - Add `jetlog` to project dependencies.
-- Create a simple wrapper.
+- Create a simple wrapper (see examples).
 - Set variables in the config to enable desired levels and modules.
+- For PlatformIO, with enabled logging, add `-D PD_USE_JETLOG` to help LDF find path to logger when it builds library (as dependency).

 See the examples for details.